 Answer: Hydrothermal resources - reservoirs of steam or hot water - are available primarily in the western states, Alaska, and Hawaii.
 However, Earth energy can be tapped almost anywhere with geothermal heat pumps and direct-use applications.
 Other enormous and world-wide geothermal resources - hot dry rock and magma, for example - are awaiting further technology development.
 To see visual representations of geothermal energy sources, visit our maps page.
-To learn about DOE-funded geothermal projects across the U.S., visit our projects database.

 4. What are the environmental impacts of using geothermal energy?

 Answer: Geothermal technologies offer many environmental advantages over conventional power generation: